Far-Field Expansions for Harmonic Maps and the Electrostatics Analogy in Nematic Suspensions: Introduction

-In this article we provide a few elements towards mathematically quantifying the electrostatics analogy.
+In this article we provide a few elements towards mathematically quantifying the electrostatics analogy, rigorously obtaining an asymptotic expansion for solutions of the original non-linear and non-convex minimization problem, and comparing it with a multipole expansion of a harmonic function.
 What seems to us the most challenging part is the second bullet-point above: relating the coefficients of the asymptotic expansion to the particle's properties.
 Indeed, various mathematical obstacles defy a straightforward calculation of an expansion of minimizers: for instance, minimizers may not be unique, and it is unknown whether the symmetry of the particle system imposes a corresponding symmetry on the minimizing nematic configuration.
 Nevertheless we do obtain some results in that direction for the leading-order term of the expansion.

 Specifically, we consider a single particle $G\subset\R^3$ (smooth and bounded) surrounded by nematic liquid crystal.
 A configuration of nematic alignment is represented by a director field $n\colon\R^3\setminus G\to \mathbb S^2$, and its energy (within the one-constant approximation) is given by